-- DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE USED BY ANOTHER APPLIANCE - Single wall connector that is at least 24 MSG or 25 MSG blued steel stovepipe. - Double wall connector (Rear pipe) which is used with a listed, factory-built "Type HT" chimney or with a masonry chimney to reduce clearances, is available from several manufacturers, your dealer can help you choose.
-Some air insulated connector pipe models available are Simpson Dura Vent DVL and Metalbestos DS.
-Security, GSW and Ameritec also have acceptable Rear connector pipe.

-- When used in a mobile home, a spark arrester is required.
+- DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE USED BY ANOTHER APPLIANCE - Single wall connector that is at least 24 MSG or 25 MSG blued steel stovepipe. - Double wall connector which is used with a listed, factory-built "Type HT" chimney or with a masonry chimney to reduce clearances, is available from several manufacturers, your dealer can help you choose.
+Some air insulated connector pipe models recommended are Simpson Dura Vent DVL and Metalbestos DS.
+Security, GSW and Ameritec also manufacture acceptable Rear connector pipe. - When used in a mobile home, a spark arrester is required.
 (See page 18) - The chimney connector cannot pass through a floor or ceiling, nor any attic or roof space, closet or similar concealed space.
-Where venting requires passage through a wall or partition of combustible construction, the installation must conform to NFPA Code 211 or CAN/CSA - B365. - It is very important to follow minimum clearances for chimney connectors to combustibles such as walls and ceilings when installing the stove.
+Where venting requires passage through a wall or partition of combustible construction, the installation must conform to NFPA Code 211 or CAN/CSA B365. - Be sure to follow the manufacturer's instructions to maintain an effective vapor barrier at the location where the chimney of other component penetrates the exterior of the structure - It is very important to follow minimum clearances for chimney connectors to combustibles such as walls and ceilings when installing the stove.
 Typical chimney connector clearances are outlined below.
 The single wall clearances are generic; the double wall clearances shown are specifically for Simpson DuraVent DVL and may vary with other brands.
 Check the specifications from the manufacturer of your connector.